 Elementary Teaching Certificate holders are qualified to teach K-5 all subjects and grades 6, 7 and 8 in a major content area.
 To obtain a Michigan Provisional Teaching Certificate, the Michigan Department of Education normally requires a minimum of two content subject areas.

 At Grand Valley, students are required to complete a teachable major and a teachable minor for initial certification, along with a second major in Education.
 Students must select one major area for elementary certification from the following majors:

 In addition to a teachable major and major in Education, Grand Valley students must complete the "Elementary Certification" minor which allows them to teach (K-5) all subjects.
 The College of Education also requires the completion of three education pre-requisite courses: EDF 315, EDI 337, and PSY 301.
-See more information here.
+See more information about admissions requirements.

 Normally, students complete the majority of their degree, major, minor and pre-requisite courses before they apply to the College of Education (COE).
 Once admitted into the COE, students complete one semester of student assisting and one semester of student teaching.
 A sequence of course requirements leading to certification can be found here for elementary certification, and here for the elementary with Spanish certification.
 Most students wait to graduate with their Bachelor's degree until after they have completed their final semester of student teaching.

 Students who plan to receive a Michigan teaching certificate must take the Michigan Test for Teacher Certification (MTTC) in their major, minor, and endorsement(s), if applicable, as well as obtain passing scores on the OPI if they plan to pursue the CSAT/SPA program.
 Please discuss which tests are appropriate for you with your COE advisor.
 Study materials for the MTTC can be found online here.

 For students seeking elementary certification in English: Language Arts please note that the appropriate MTTC test for this major is the Language Arts test (#90) and NOT the English test which is only for secondary certification.